Questions¶

 </pl-multiple-choice>

-Based on the order that the elements get rendered, the inner <pl-figure> elements might not get processed correctly.
+elements might not get processed correctly.
 This is due to behavior in a dependency called cheerio that we use to build up the rendered HTML for a question.
 One benefit of this dependency is that its parser is more forgiving when encountering invalid HTML.
 However, this also made it more difficult to process the question properly as a tree.
 Which brings us to...

-The new renderer
+The new renderer¶

 The new renderer is rewritten from the ground up to solve the problems inherent in the old renderer.
 Questions are now properly processed like a tree in a deterministic order.
 Let's reconsider the example above: